The Creek Freedmen

 There are thousands of pages of documents relating to Creek Freedmen and their history within the Muscogee (Creek) Nation.

-We suggest that you clear your mind of other tribes histories and understand that Creek history is unique and shared only with the other 4 slave holding tribes, Cherokee, Choctaw, Chickasaw and Seminole.
+We suggest that you clear your mind of other Indian tribes and understand that Creek history is unique and shared only with the other 4 slave holding tribes,

 Basically, if your grandmother told you she was Creek, please don't assume she meant Indian as race, she could have been referring to her Creek nationality.